vinoj-umich/capstone/README.md

 ### Data Access

-The chatbot uses knowledge articles and documents provided by the user.
-The pipeline supports ingestion of open-source materials such as Wikipedia articles or proprietary datasets for retrieval and query answering.
+The chatbot uses pre-processed pdf manuals and user interacts with chatbot with answers.

 ### Contributors

-1. Vinoj Bethellu
+1. Vinoj Bethelli: Architect and Lead developer.
-2. Kiran Irde
+2. Kiran Irde: Streamlit coding and documentation.
-3. Shiva Vupputuri
+3. Siva Vupputuri: Project timelines, exploration and code development.

 ### Project Report

-Comprehensive documentation and video tutorials are available in the repository and linked to the README file.
+Comprehensive documentation and video tutorials will be available in the repository and linked to the README file.